kyleterry/tenyks/README.md

 Current supported Go version is 1.3

-Since Tenyks is pretty new, you will need to build the bot yourself.
+You can build the bot yourself.
 Step 1 is making sure you have a redis-server running.
 I won't go into detail there as I'm sure you can figure it out.
 Step 2 is making sure you have all the Go dependencies installed.
 For instance on Debian you would run `sudo apt-get